kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 | `s3://kolena-public-examples/cifar10/data/horse0000.png`        | horse        |     153.994     |    84.126  |

-This datapoint is the image `horse0000.png` with a classification of `horse` and has brightness and contrast data.
+This datapoint is the image `horse0000.png` with a classification of `horse` and brightness and contrast data.

 Each datapoint is uniquely identified by a column or set of columns known as `id_field`(s).
-`id_field` also allow model results to be associated to a datapoint.
+`id_field`s also allow model results to be associated to a datapoint.
 You can select any field that is unique across your data, or generate one if no unique identifiers exist for your dataset.
 Some common patterns for generating or selecting a `id_field` include: